st-tech/zozo-shift15m/DATASHEET.md

 ##### ```Has the dataset been used for any tasks already?
 If so, please provide a description.```

+Benchmarks using this dataset and the specified evaluation protocol are listed in https://github.com/st-tech/zr-shift28m/tree/main/benchmarks.

 ##### ```Is there a repository that links to any or all papers or systems that use the dataset?
 If so, please provide a link or other access point.```

 ##### ```What (other) tasks could the dataset be used for?```